orbeon/orbeon-forms-doc/installation/README.md

 _NOTE:  Orbeon Forms uses Java's `System.getProperty("user.home")` to identify the user's home directory.__  This corresponds to the user running the servlet container and not necessarily to the user of the developer or system administrator._

+## Configuration properties

+You should at least create a default `properties-local.xml` file.
+See [Properties](/configuration/properties/README.md).

+In addition, you should set the [`oxf.crypto.password`](/configuration/properties/general.md#oxf.crypto.password) property to something different from the default.

 ## Base URL for internal services

 This step is sometimes optional.